-The statute of limitations is the time period that a party has to file a claim, or otherwise be barred.
+The statute of limitations is the time period that a party and their attorney has to file a claim, or otherwise be barred.
 The statute of limitations for wrongful death claims in California is two years from the date of death, but there are special considerations in cases where a governmental entity might be involved.
 For example, if the death was caused by someone driving an Oceanside trash truck, or car owned by local school district, the time for initial filing might be within six months of the wrongful death.
-If there is no public entity involved, then you must file a wrongful death lawsuit within two years from the deceased’s date of death, or else you can lose your right to seek compensation through a lawsuit.Damages Available in a North County Wrongful Death Lawsuit.
+If there is no public entity involved, then you must file a wrongful death lawsuit within two years from the deceased’s date of death, or else you can lose your right to seek compensation through a lawsuit.Damages Available in a North County Wrongful Death Lawsuit

 - Funeral and burial expenses;

 - Medical bills for the deceased prior to death as a result of the motorcycle crash;

 - Deceased’s lost income; and

 You may be able to seek other damages as well, and you should discuss your options with a qualified lawyer in North County who handles fatal motorcycle accident claims.Contact a Wrongful Death Attorney in North County